coding-corps/save-the-date/code-journal/src/assets/entrys/what_is_vue.md

 ❯ 2.x
 ```

-Next, Vue CLI will ask about history mode.
+Next, Vue CLI will ask about the history mode.
 History mode will make each route its own URL.
 This means you will not have the /#/ (hash) in your application’s URL
 If you do use history mode, you will need a Node server to run your project.
 This is not a problem, because Vue CLI 3 provides you with a Node server.

-for this page because i wont initially be making any requests to a server i will Type N to answer yes to history mode:
+for this page because I won't initially be making any requests to a server I will Type N to answer yes to history mode:

 ```
 Vue CLI v5.0.8